pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 cause of the bug, the new goal is to simplify the earlier part of the function to the bare minimum necessary to support this function call.

+{% marginblock %}
+In all of these cases, if an otherwise unused statement or expression influences the type-inference for the body, you may need to keep it around, or some variant of it.
+{% endmarginblock %}

  * Get rid of all non-binding statements.
 (We should not need any side-effecting computations to reproduce the bug.)